Complaints

 When contacting us, you should be conscious about the security requirements of the information you wish to provide.
 We can provide advice to potential complainants about the best way to securely share information with us.

-For further details about sharing information securely with the IGIS, including classified information, please see the section below titled I'm bound by secrecy provisions - what information can I provide to IGIS?
+For further details about sharing information securely with the IGIS, including classified information, please see the section below titled I'm bound by secrecy provisions - What information can I provide to IGIS?

 Secrecy undertakings and obligations do not prevent you from disclosing information to IGIS.
 Subject to the below information, persons who disclose sensitive information or documents to us are protected from penalties and prosecution under other Commonwealth laws (see section 32AC of the IGIS Act for the precise limits of this protection).